 3.1.
 In vitro sensitivity

 The growth of T. frezii isolates was 4.76 (± 0.14) mm per day in non-treated control plates.
-A wide range of sensitivity of T. frezii isolates was observed to the evaluated fungicides: EC50 value ranging from 0.001 to >100.
-The highest mycelial growth inhibitions was observed with the DMI’s fungicides, QoI’s pyraclostrobin and azoxystrobin, and penthiopyrad, EC50 < 0.1 (Figure 2).
+A wide range of sensitivity of T. frezii isolates was observed to the evaluated fungicides: with EC50 values ranging from 0.001 to >100.
+The highest mycelial growth inhibitions were observed with DMI’s fungicides, QoI’s pyraclostrobin and azoxystrobin, and penthiopyrad, EC50 < 0.1 (Figure 2).
 Moderate sensitivity was observed with mancozeb (EC50 = 6.28).
 The lowest sensitivity of T. frezii was observed with thiophanate-methyl (EC50 > 100 µg/ml).
 According to the EC50, only thiophanate-methyl was classified as non-toxic, and mancozeb as moderately fungitoxic, the rest of the a.i. were classified as highly fungitoxic.